joao-vicaria/devops_challenge/README.md

 # DevOps_Challenge

-This document/repository approaches my path through the challenge propose by [Ilia](https://ilia.digital/en/).
+This document/repository approaches my journey through the challenge propose by [Ilia](https://ilia.digital/en/).
 The challenge can be consulted [here](challenge_description/DevOps_Engineer_-_Case_Study.pdf).

 ## Fist of all